murex/EventStormingJournal/_posts/2025-03-14-remote-event-storming-your-step-by-step-preparation-guide.markdown

 - Enthusiastic
 - Has already facilitated a remote Event Storming!

-If you cannot get this rare gem, try to get someone with some of these characteristics!
-Enthusiasm is the most important: someone whose communicative energy will keep participants engaged.
-Also, avoid getting someone with some critical knowledge required for the workshop.
+If you cannot get this rare gem, try to get someone with some of these characteristics! **Enthusiasm is the most important**: someone whose communicative energy will keep participants engaged.
+Also, **avoid getting someone with some critical knowledge** required for the workshop.
 For example, a key business expert should focus on the workshop content!

 ### ⏹️Book the ES sessions

-We recommend starting with five sessions of 1h30, once or twice a day.
+We recommend starting with **five sessions of 1h30, once or twice a day**.
 Also book five follow-up placeholders to activate later.
 In total, this amounts to 15 hours.
 More work will also happen between sessions as you assign homework to participants.
 There is no rule about how long the Event Storming will take.
 It varies depending on the scale of the problem space and how deep you want to go.
-Later, add or remove sessions depending on how you are progressing.
+Later, **add or remove sessions depending on how you are progressing**.

 ### ⏹️Prepare the board

 Before running the session, you will need to prepare a virtual board.
-The easiest way is to start from a template.
+The easiest way is to **start from a template**.
 You can find some good ones on your online whiteboard tool.
 Here are [templates for Miro](https://miro.com/miroverse/search/?term=event+storm).
 You will have to edit the template to fit your specific needs.
-Remember, it should be as self-explanatory as possible.
+Remember, it should be **as self-explanatory as possible**.
 Make sure that:

 - You lock the background!
 You don’t want the design board to move whenever someone makes a bad move.
 - It contains workshop instructions.
 Most templates already have this 😀.